jocpa/POM/README.md

-# Testing whit Page Object Model
+# Testing using Page Object Model